 Theories of growth have been classified as either neoclassical or endogenous.
 With respect to the neoclassical model (Solow, 1956; Swan, 1956), the convergence process is premised on the existence of decreasing returns in capital accumulation.
-Therefore, increases in capital lead to less than proportional increases in product.
-This condition elucidates the existence of a steady-state level for the main magnitudes, such as product per unit of employment, to which the economy will depend after any transitory shock.
+Therefore, increases in capital lead to less than proportional increases in the product.
+This condition elucidates the existence of a steady-state level for the main magnitudes, such as product per unit of employment, on which the economy will depend after any transitory shock.
 Hence, poor economies will grow at higher rates than rich ones, guaranteeing convergence across all of them.

 Conversely, endogenous growth models incorporate mechanisms that determine the non-appearance of convergence.
-At the onset, the fact is not imposing decreasing returns of capital (Romer, 1990) and mechanisms in which technological growth is a non-decreasing function of some factors, lead to models of non-steady state or long-run equilibrium.
+At the onset, not imposing decreasing returns to capital (Romer, 1990) and mechanisms in which technological growth is a non-decreasing function of some factors, leads to models of non-steady state or long-run equilibrium.
 It follows that increases in output can be sustained in the long-term through knowledge-related investments that are not subject to diminishing returns at the aggregate level.
-Such investments is the source of beneficial external effects which offset the limiting consequences of increasing capital per worker within a given form.
+Such investment is the source of beneficial external effects which offset the limiting consequences of increasing per worker capital in a given form.
 Therefore, whereas investments by individual firms remain subject to diminishing returns, there is no decline in the overall marginal product of capital.

-New growth theories have shown that new knowledge is an especially valuable factors of production, on account of the unique non-rival characteristics of information.
-In particular its ability to be transferred between users without losing usefulness.
-Investment in equipment (encompassing new technological developments) and education, invention and related knowledge enhancing activities are viewed to be key to overcoming the impact of the diminishing returns that come into play as workers are equipped with more capital.
+New growth theories have shown that new knowledge is a valuable factor of production, due to the unique non-rival characteristics of information (i.e. it can be transferred between users without losing usefulness).
+Investment in equipment (encompassing new technological developments) and education, invention, and related knowledge-enhancing activities are viewed to be the key to overcoming the impact of the diminishing returns that come into play as workers are equipped with more capital.
 Technological progress makes it possible to extract greater value from scarce resources and sustain the economy's growth over the long-run (Romer, 1990).